-141. Overall, the Project will have a moderately positive impact on the region by adding temporary and permanent jobs, increasing the county's tax base, and providing lease payments to participating landowners.
+- 141. Overall, the Project will have a moderately positive impact on the region by adding temporary and permanent jobs, increasing the county's tax base, and providing lease payments to participating landowners.
 The communities near the Project are also expected to receive positive economic benefits as construction will necessitate the need for numerous temporary and full-time positions that include good-paying jobs which help develop a skilled clean-energy workforce.
 Approximately 150 to 185 jobs over the five to seven-month construction period and 4 full-time O&M jobs are expected as part of the Project.
-Walleye Wind plans to use local contractors and suppliers, where feasible, for portions of construction, which will contribute to the overall economy of the region.

-142. Wind energy infrastructure in the Project Area will provide long-term positive economic benefits to local landowners, the state, and the local economy of southwestern Minnesota.
-Landowners in the Project Area will benefit from annual lease payments, while, in accordance with state and county law, Walleye Wind will pay applicable property tax and production taxes on the land and energy production to local governments.
+Walleye Wind indicates it plans to use local contractors and suppliers, where feasible, for portions of construction, which will contribute to the overall economy of the region.200 - 142.
+Wind energy infrastructure in the The Project Area-will provide long-term positive economic benefits to local landowners, the state, and the local economy of southwestern Minnesota.
+Landowners in the Project Areaholding agreements with Walleye Wind will benefit from annual lease payments, while, in accordance with state and county law, Walleye Wind will pay applicable property tax and production taxes on the land and energy production to local governments.
 The Project will pay a Wind Energy Production Tax to the local units of government of \$0.0012 per kilowatt-hour of electricity produced.
-This would result in annual Wind Energy Production Tax payments ranging from approximately \$80,000 to \$600,000 in the first year, and between \$400,000 and \$600,000 annually after the first year in Rock County

-143. The Project is not anticipated to significantly change the demographics of the Project Area or Rock County.
+This would result in annual Wind Energy Production Tax payments ranging from approximately \$80,000 to \$600,000 in the first year, and between \$400,000 and \$600,000 annually after the first year in Rock County - 143.
+The Project is not anticipated to significantly change the demographics of the Project Area-area-or Rock County.
+The addition of approximately four permanent O&M staff will not result in a significant change to the demographics of the Project area.
 For example, the Project will avoid impacts to resources important to Native American tribes by working with area tribes to identify and avoid these resources during design and construction.
-Walleye Wind contacted thirty-one Native American tribes with expected ancestral ties to the Project area of which thirteen responded.
+Walleye Wind contacted thirty one Native American tribes with expected ancestral ties to the Project area of which thirteen responded.
 None of the respondents indicated a concern with the Project's location.
 No additional mitigation measures for population density are proposed as the Project is not expected to impact the demographics of the local community.

-144. According, the record shows that, with respect to demographics, the Project will have a moderately positive impact on the region.
+202 - 144.
+According, the The record shows that, with respect to demographics, the Project will have a moderately positive impact on the region.